-SUMMARY: Water hyacinth (Figure 7-19), a floating plant native to tropical South America, was brought to Florida in 1884.
+Water hyacinth (Figure 7-23), a floating plant native to tropical South America, was brought to Florida in 1884.
 It quickly blocked navigation on the St. Johns River.
 Vegetative reproduction occurs rapidly during all but the coolest months.
-New plants are also produced from seed, which germinate copiously on exposed moist soils.
+New plants are produced from seed, which germinate copiously on exposed moist soils (Perez et al. 2011).
 Low nutrient needs and wide tolerance for water conditions enable its persistence and spread.

-Figure 7-19.
-Dense floating mat of water hyacinth, E. crassipes (photo by SFWMD).
+Figure 7-23.
+Dense floating mat of water hyacinth (photo by SFWMD).

 Distribution: Water hyacinth inhabits all water body types in South Florida.
-Herbicide treatments have virtually eliminated it from many canal systems, including urban Miami-Dade and Broward counties.
+Herbicide treatments have eliminated it from many canal systems, including urban Miami-Dade and Broward counties.
 However, most large lakes continue to harbor significant populations requiring frequent control.
-On lakes in the Kissimmee Chain and Lake Okeechobee, populations have expanded when treatments are suspended to accommodate snail kite foraging and nesting.
+In the Kissimmee Chain of Lakes and Lake Okeechobee, populations have expanded when treatments are suspended to accommodate Everglade snail kite foraging and nesting.
 When treatments resume, expanded populations are much more costly to control.

-Control Tools: Water hyacinth is readily controlled by herbicides, but rapid reestablishment of this species in some waterbodies necessitates frequent retreatments.
-Newly-labeled products including GALLEON (penoxsulam) and CLIPPER (flumioxazin), are showing promise as additional control agents for water hyacinth.
-The USDA has released several water hyacinth biocontrol insects in Florida, including two weevils of the genus Neochetina.
-Despite reports of these weevils effectively limiting water hyacinth populations elsewhere in the world, no such decreases have occurred in Florida.
-In 2010, a new water hyacinth-feeding insect was released in Florida, the water hyacinth planthopper.
-USDA-ARS researchers found that this South American insect thoroughly controlled water hyacinths in quarantine trials.
-It has been shown to reduce water hyacinth growth and biomass production in South America (Sacco 2013).
-Releases continue in Florida waters.
-Whether it will establish throughout Florida and exert control on the plant remains to be seen.
+Control Tools: Water hyacinth is readily controlled by herbicides, but rapid reestablishment of the species in some waterbodies necessitates frequent re-treatments.
+Newly labeled products, including GALLEON (penoxsulam) and CLIPPER (flumioxazin), show promise as additional control agents for water hyacinth.
+USDA released and established four water hyacinth biocontrol insects in Florida, including two weevils of the genus Neochetina.
+These agents reduce biomass by up to two-thirds and seed production by up to 90 percent, but do not reduce surface coverage enough to meet management standards.
+Herbivory by these agents makes the plant more susceptible to herbicides.
+In 2010, a new water hyacinth-feeding insect, Megamelus scutellaris, was released in Florida.
+This planthopper is now established in Florida and can be more readily integrated with herbicides than the previously released agents.

 Monitoring: FWC monitors water hyacinth in all Florida public waters.
-The District routinely monitors its canals for large populations of this and other floating aquatic weeds.
+SFWMD routinely monitors its canals for large populations of this and other floating aquatic weeds.